A Vector Monotonicity Assumption for Multiple Instruments: Empirical application

 \subsection{Results from baseline setup with two instruments}

-The left panel of Table \ref{baselineFS} reports a cross tabulation of the two instruments.
-As noted, the observations are relatively evenly distributed across the four cells.
-The instruments are positively correlated, with a Pearson correlation coefficient of about $0.13$.
+The left panel of Table \ref{baselineFS} reports a cross tabulation of the two instruments, which have a weak positive correlation, though the observations are fairly evenly distributed across the four cells.

-The right panel of Table \ref{baselineFS} reports the conditional propensity score function $E[D_i|Z_i=z, X_i=x]$ estimated as described above and averaged over the empirical distribution of $X_i$ (in practice, evaluated at the mean of $X_i$).
-This allows us to take the $(expensive, far)$ cell $45.1\%$ as an estimate of the overall proportion of never-takers in the population, while the share of never-takers is estimated to be $47.0\%$.
+The right panel of Table \ref{baselineFS} reports predictions from the estimated conditional propensity score function $\mathbbm{E}[D_i|Z_i=\mathbf{z}, X_i=x]$ estimated via a linear regression of $D_i$ on the instruments (and their interaction) as well as $X_i$, then evaluated at the mean $\bar{x}$ of $X_i$.\footnote{I note that when all controls are omitted from this regression, the estimated propensity score function is no longer monotonic in $Z_1$ and $Z_2$.
+This underscores the potential of VM to be used to evaluate the validity of instruments given a set of conditioning variables (in contrast to PM and IAM, who lack this testable implication).}

+The top-left value of $\hat{\mathcal{P}}(expensive, far,\bar{x}) = 45.1\%$ provides an estimate of the overall proportion of always-takers in the population, while the share of never-takers is estimated to be $1-0.53=47.0\%$.
 The remaining roughly $8\%$ of the population are generalized ``compliers'' consisting of the tuition ($Z_1$), proximity ($Z_2$), eager and reluctant compliers.
-From the table we can also see that $P(D_i(expensive,close,x)>D_i(expensive,far,x)) \approx 5.7\%$, and $P(D_i(cheap,far,x)>D_i(expensive,far,x)) \approx 3.6\%$.
-Combining these figures and the compliance group definitions from Section \ref{comono}, we see that between 1.5\% and 3.6\% of the population are eager compliers, while no more than 2.1\% are reluctant compliers.
+From the table we can also see that $P(D_i(expensive,close,x)>D_i(expensive,far,x))$ is estimated to be $5.7\%$, and $P(D_i(cheap,far,x)>D_i(expensive,far,x))$ is estimated to be $3.6\%$ (these quantities are the same for all values of $x$, under the maintained assumption that $\mathbbm{E}[D_i|Z_i,X_i]$ is additively separable between $Z_i$ and $X_i$).
+Combining these figures and the response group definitions from Section \ref{comono}, we see that between 1.5\% and 3.6\% of the population are estimated to be eager compliers, while no more than 2.1\% are reluctant compliers.
 Similarly, no more than 3.6\% are tuition compliers, and between 2.1\% and 5.7\% are proximity compliers.
-Overall, the data are compatible with a roughly even split between the four groups, but it is also possible that proximity compliers account for more than half of all generalized compliers.